dodobird181/tskwish/README.md

 # tskwish
-Flask microservice for vectorizing chunks of text data.
+Flask microservice for vectorizing chunks of text data using GPT's embeddings endpoint.